 I grow three amaranth varieties.
 One ornamental variety, two metres tall with massive red flower heads, one leaf amaranth, and weed amaranth :-).
 And I eat all of them.
 I eat whatever is closest to the kitchen and ready.

 Despite amaranth being one of the precious few grains that is actually feasible for home growing, I don't grow grain amaranth.
-I don't eat grains anyway, plus harvesting and cleaning enough grain to make it worthwhile sounds like a lot of work.
+Harvesting and cleaning enough grain to make it worthwhile sounds like a lot of work.
 I also can't see myself getting into making my own amaranth flour or popping the seeds for cereal etc.